mops1k/steam-deck-tools/docs/privacy.md

 # Privacy

-This project might connect to remote server and share the following information unless it is disabled by creation of the `DisableCheckForUpdates.txt` in the root folder of the project:

 ## Error Tracking

-To aid the application development this project uses [Sentry.io](https://sentry.io/) to track all exceptions raised by the application.
-It is essential to identify bugs and fix them with minimal user intervention superseeding the need to user [troubleshooting](troubleshooting.md).
-The Sentry is configured to not track PII.

-As part of Sentry error tracking the following information is being sent and is logged
-including: Windows Version, .NET Framework Version, Exception Stack Trace, Application Version, Type of installation.

 You can see exact exceptions being sent in `Documents/SteamDeckTools/Logs`
 - if it is empty it means nothing was sent.